natefleming/dao-ai/docs/development/contributing.md

 - **Documentation**: Check existing docs and code examples
 - **Community**: Join the project community channels

-This contributing guide provides the foundation for building robust, maintainable tools that integrate seamlessly with the Retail AI Agent architecture.
+This contributing guide provides the foundation for building robust, maintainable tools that integrate seamlessly with the Retail AI architecture.